tobyspark/ORBIT-Camera/Resources/ParticipantInformation.markdown

 ## What are the possible disadvantages and risks of taking part?

 This study is completely confidential, and we have identified no reasonably foreseeable risks of harm, safety, or side effects to you as a result of taking part in this study.
 You may find it complex to record the videos and share them with us.
-In order to make this easier, we provide simple step-by-step [instructions](https://orbit.city.ac.uk/phase-2-data-collection/#instructions)
-, [video tutorials](https://orbit.city.ac.uk/phase-2-data-collection/#Tutorial) and online training sessions to assist you recording the videos.
+In order to make this easier, we provide simple step-by-step [instructions](https://orbit.city.ac.uk/phase-2-data-collection/#instructions) and [video tutorials](https://orbit.city.ac.uk/phase-2-data-collection/#Tutorial) to assist you recording the videos.
 If this is not working for you, you can tell us at any point, and we will try to find an alternative way to help you with collecting the data.

 ## What are the possible benefits of taking part?